tcampbell-phys/LAMMPS_SPH_Bohm/README.md

 To start:
 As stated, the Bohm SPH code is contained in the folder LAMMPS_code/src/USER-TC_SPH/.
 To get this to compile within LAMMPS, the individual files within USER-TC_SPH and it's subfolders need to be placed directly into the /src/ folder of LAMMPS on your target machine.
 Use the contents of atom_vec_SPH_CoM/ ahead of atom_vec_SPH/; atom_vec_SPH_CoM/ includes the variables required for the centre-of-mass formulation of Bohm SPH.
-Otherwise place all files (minus those contained in legacy_SPH_code/ and any duplicates of those in atom_vec_SPH_CoM/) into your src file and compile.
+Otherwise place all files (minus those contained in legacy_SPH_code/ and any duplicates of those in atom_vec_SPH_CoM/) into your src folder and compile.
 Then, provided all the required libraries are available on the machine, compile with code such as: (from one of my compilation scripts):

 "#!/bin/bash